Benjamin Laniado

 About the Author

-Benjamin is the Secretary-General of CADENA: a global Jewish humanitarian relief agency based in Mexico City.
-He's the winner of the 2020 "Changing the World" Award, awarded by President of Israel, Reuven Rivlin.
+Benjamin, one of the founders of CADENA, a global humanitarian organization that responds to emergencies, disasters, and crises based in Mexico City.
+Is the winner of the 2020 "Changing the World" award, presented by the President of Israel, Reuven Rivlin.

 Related Topics